grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 Pyroscope server exposes an HTTP API that can be used to query profiling data and to ingest profiling data from other sources.

+## Authentication
+TODO - how does authentication work with new Grafana cloud stuff?

 ## Ingestion

 Currently there's just one endpoint: `POST /ingest`.
 It takes profile data in request body and metadata as query params.